Pierre Robillard Award

 - Potential impact on the statistical sciences.

 In so doing, the supervisor may include excerpts of letters from external examiners.
 Complete letters from external examiners or referees will not be accepted.
-Official confirmation that the thesis has been defended in 2016 must also be provided.
+Official confirmation that the thesis has been defended in the calendar year prior to the nomination deadline must also be provided.
 Electronic submission is strongly encouraged.

 If the thesis has to be submitted in another electronic format or on paper, the Pierre Robillard Award Committee Chair must be contacted before submission.
 Entries should include e-mail addresses and phone numbers of both the supervisor and the student.